The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 In the first two to three weeks, the most common changes are digestive: firmer stools, more consistent elimination, reduced gas or stomach upset.
 These are signs the gut microbiome is beginning to stabilize.
 Some dogs show early behavioral changes in this window — a bit more settled at baseline — but it's early.

 By four weeks, the microbiome has had time to shift more meaningfully.
 Dogs who were previously reactive may recover from triggering events more quickly.
 Sleep may become more consistent.
 Anxiety behaviors that occurred at baseline — pacing, whining, excessive attention-seeking — may decrease in frequency or intensity.
-Calm+ supplementation during this period supports the neurological side of the equation in parallel, with L-Theanine and L-Tryptophan providing more immediate support while the gut continues to stabilize.
+Calming Chews during this period support the neurological side of the equation in parallel, with L-Theanine and L-Tryptophan providing more immediate support while the gut continues to stabilize.

-At sixty days, the combination of a stable microbiome and consistent neurological support produces the most meaningful behavioral changes.
-Dogs who were described as "always anxious" or "reactive with strangers" often show measurable improvements by this point — not a personality change, but a nervous system that has more resources available to regulate itself.
+At sixty days, the combination of a stable microbiome and consistent neurological support tends to produce the most meaningful behavioral changes.
+Dogs who were described as "always anxious" or "reactive with strangers" often show noticeable improvements by this point — not a personality change, but a nervous system that has more resources available to regulate itself.

 Frequently Asked Questions